This date in 1971 celebrates the founding of The National Organization of Minority Architects (NOMA).

 Since then, NOMA has been an increasingly influential voice, promoting the quality and excellence of minority design professionals.
 NOMA chapters exist throughout the United States, on college and university campuses, providing greater access to government policymakers.
 NOMA thrives when voluntary members contribute their time and resources.

-Its mission is to continue to build a strong national organization, strong chapters, and vital members to minimize the effect of racism in their profession.
+Its mission is to continue building a strong national organization, strong chapters, and vital members to minimize the effect of racism in their profession.
 The organization builds membership one professional at a time.
-NOMA is actively involved in advancing minority professionals, from job placement help for college students to aiding member firms in securing contracts.
+NOMA is actively involved in advancing minority professionals, from helping college students find jobs to aiding member firms in securing contracts.

 Among the missions NOMA has organized are to foster communications and fellowship among minority architects, to form a federation of minority architectural groups, and to fight discrimination that unfairly restricts minority architects' participation in design and construction.